kauri-io/Content/POA/xDai.md

 xDai is a blockchain based on Ethereum that uses Dai as its currency.
 It features 5-second block speed, a gas price fixed at 1 GWei, free capacity for blocks, and a fixed platform usage price.
 Using a proof of autonomy consensus, it's a fast and cost-efficient chain.

 Fun Fact: The Burner Wallet featured at EthDenver 2019 ran on the xDai network!
-To learn more about its success follow the [link](https://medium.com/gitcoin/burner-wallet-at-ethdenver-was-faa3851ea833).
+The wallet allows the user to easily exchange currencies through a QR code scanner.
+To learn more about its success follow the [link.](https://medium.com/gitcoin/burner-wallet-at-ethdenver-was-faa3851ea833)

 ## What is Dai?